scoobster17/linkleader/README.md

 These details are surfaced to the electron app frontend, with click event listeners attached which instructs the electron app backend to run a shell command to open the specified url in chrome with the specified profile.

 In addition to this, the profiles are listed in a dropdown within a form in the electron app frontend, which on submit, is used to instruct the electron app backend to create a rule to always open this url with a certain profile, which is handled on the electron app backend before even opening the frontend electron app window.
 This is achieved by persisting the rules in a `config.json` file located in `~/Library/Application Support/linkleader` and interrogating/updating them as required.

+Getting the app to be recognised as a browser was by far the hardest part of this.
+I'm not entirely sure what exactly allows this, but having played around with the Info.plist values for too long via electron-builder config, I could in future narrow it down until it stops working.

 ## Notes